-4.4 Fusing
+4.4 FUSING

 The wire feed system is dual-fused.
 An external fuse or breaker in the power supply protects the total system; while internal fuses that are located on the motor controller add additional protection to the controller.
-An indicator light is provided to show operators that 110 VAC power is available at the feed unit.

-4.5 Handle & Trigger Assembly
+4.5 HANDLE & TRIGGER ASSEMBLY

-The Trigger is located in the Handle Assembly.
+The Trigger is located on the Handle Assembly.
 This switch energizes the power supply contactor, turns on atomization air, and starts wire feed.